 How EquityBee can Help

 “Don’t put all your eggs in one basket” is one of the most common pieces of advice given to investors.
 However simple this suggestion may sound, the benefits of diversification are very real.
-Diversifying a portfolio helps investors reduce risk by allocating investments across different industries to protect against swings in any one sector or company.
+Diversifying a portfolio may help investors reduce risk by allocating investments across different industries to protect against swings in any one sector or company.
 EquityBee’s ESF platform offers investment opportunities across a wide range of industries, helping you build a diversified investment portfolio: from ride-sharing to coworking spaces, to medical devices, to cybersecurity, EquityBee’s ESF platform is the perfect place to build that diversified portfolio.